And that was just house owner’s mother. Damn, my heart...

 And they left, laughing crazily as always.
 I went confused to the bathroom and looked in the mirror.
 I screamed shocked.
 I thought I erased the pen, but it was worse than before.
 I looked like zombie.
 No wonder that old lady and Mr. Lee were throwing me amused glances.
 I washed it away the best I could and went downstairs.

 We ate, slept a little and went out sightseeing.
-After an hour we ended up in forest.
+After an hour we ended up in a forest.

 “Mr. Lee said it’s the best place to play,” Inseong explained, seeing ours faces.
 “It’s nice here, isn’t it?”

 “Not really,” I said at the same time with Youjin and Seungjun, while Heejun shrieked: “Yeah!”